Armsoup/ARSLANIUS_C-Plus_Plus/README.md

 2. Launch ARSLANIUS 28.exe.

-3. On first boot, complete OOBE to create your user account.
+3. On first boot, complete OOBE (Out-Of-Box Experience) to create your user account.

 4. Login as your user.